danijeljw/danijelj/source/_posts/2016-03-07-bonjour-adelaide.markdown

 {% img /images/2016/03/20160306.iPhone6Plus.1473.800res.jpg 800 500 'Rundle Mall Balls - malls balls' 'Rundle Mall Balls - malls balls' %}

 One of the greatest things to do in a new city is just walk around and admire the public art.
 Spouted as the artsy capital of Australia, Melbourne has a plethora of magical art in all forms for the public to admire.
 It gives a sense of culture to the city.
 Adelaide, the Festival State, traditionally known for churches and theatre is slowly creeping up with awesome installations popping up all over the place.
-It's not like thy've tried to copy any other setups across the globe, but reinvent the wheel with their own attractions.
+It's not like thy've tried to copy any other setups across the globe, but reinvent the wheel with their [own attractions](https://en.wikipedia.org/wiki/List_of_public_art_in_South_Australia).

 {% img /images/2016/03/20160307.iPhone6Plus.1744.800res.jpg 800 800 'artwork in Rundle Mall' 'Rundle Mall D20 bronze artwork' %}

-Not sure what what you'd call this, but I dub it the Rundle Mall D20.
+Not sure what what you'd call this, but I dub it the **Rundle Mall D20**.
 I'm not counting the sides, but it was pretty to look at, nice and shiny, and I wouldn't mind having one in my front yard to look at each morning.